domibies/litedb-mt-test/README.md

 Accompanies LiteDB [issue 1573](https://github.com/mbdavid/LiteDB/issues/1537)

+Edit 13/03/2020 :
+- Seems to be stable now with 5.0.4.
+Added a thread specifically for calling 'Checkpoint()'.
+- Stuff below not true anymore, leaving this for reference

 Try to play a little bit with the parameters.
 Increase **DeleteEveryXSeconds** e.g. to 10, and you get different behaviour on Windows (locking instead of null reference exception), and a longer running test on MacOS.

 Behaviour seems to be either a null reference exception